syncfusion-content/typescript-docs/TypeScript/PivotChart/Export.md

 {% endtabs %}

-The below screenshot shows the PivotChart control exported to Excel document.
+The following screenshot shows the pivot chart control exported to an Excel document:

 ![](Export_images/Export_ExcelClient.png)

-The below screenshot shows the PivotChart control exported to Word document.
+The following screenshot shows the pivot chart control exported to a Word document:

 ![](Export_images/Export_WordClient.png)

-The below screenshot shows the PivotChart control exported to PDF document.
+The following screenshot shows the pivot chart control exported to a PDF document:

 ![](Export_images/Export_PDFClient.png)

-The below screenshot shows the PivotChart control exported to PNG format.
+The following screenshot shows the pivot chart control exported to a PNG format:

 ![](Export_images/Export_PNGClient.png)